kbabetas/Software-Engineering-in-Practice/README.md

 # Software Engineering in Practice

 This repository will serve as a place where the projects from the course **Software Engineering in Practice**  will be uploaded.
-The course is part of the curriculum of the Department of Management Science and Technology from the Athens University of Economics and Business and are assigned by [Antonis Gkortzis](https://github.com/AntonisGkortzis). \
+The course is part of the curriculum of the Department of Management Science and Technology from the Athens University of Economics and Business and the projects are assigned by [Antonis Gkortzis](https://github.com/AntonisGkortzis).
 The projects will be completed in the Java Language and are focused on learning how to use several useful programming tools and techniques.

 ## The First Project
 ```
 Create a Java Application, by using Maven, that reads a file with students' grades and generates its histogram.
 The grades file should be given as a command-line argument at runtime.
-No checks are necessary.
+No checks or tests are necessary.
 ```
 ## To Build:
 Primary build is supported with **Maven**.